jmiramant/uiba-mongo/README.md

 The path to apply is `/apply/<company-name-spaces-are-dashes>?rid=<recruiterId>`

-To allow an user to apply using Ubia, a company object must be create in the database.
+To allow an user to apply using Uiba, a company object must be create in the database.

 #### Creating a Company Object